 - Once the dishwasher powder is dry, place in glass storage jar with a seal.

 This is one of the great things about dishwasher powder.
 You get to use how much you need for your dishwasher, how full your dishwasher is or how dirty your dishes are.
-I typically add the dishwasher powder up the line in my dishwasher soap compartment.
-Too much and it won’t close.
+I typically add the dishwasher detergent powder up the line in my dishwasher soap compartment.
+Too much and it won’t close and could leave white residue on your dishes.
 Too little and your dishes might not come out clean.

-Does this dishwasher powder work if you have hard water?
+Does homemade dishwasher detergent work with hard water?

-Should you use a rinse aid with the dishwasher powder?
+Should you use a rinse aid with a DIY dishwasher detergent?

-Maybe.
+Most likely, yes.
 I find that the glasses and dishes look a little shiner and clearer when adding a rinse aid.
 However, finding a rinse aid without harsh ingredients can be challenging.
-You can use a splash of vinegar as a rinse aid for a natural way to shine up your dishes.
+You can use some vinegar as a rinse aid for a natural way to shine up your dishes.
 However, you might find that you don’t need a rinse aid at all.
 This dishwasher powder has citric acid in it, and that is one of the active ingredients in most rinse aids.
 Test it out for yourself and see what works best!

-I store my dishwasher powder in glass jar with a tight seal.
+I store my dishwasher detergent in glass jar with a tight seal.
 Once the dishwasher powder is completely dry, you can add it to your glass jar.
-When using the powder, I simply scoop out the powder into the dishwasher spot up to the fill line and re-store the container.
+When using the dishwasher detergent, I simply scoop out the powder into the dishwasher spot up to the fill line and re-store the container.
 This recipe lasts several months in our house, and I haven’t had any issues with storing it this way.

 Are you on Pinterest?
 Make sure to save this blog post for later.